YuwenAprilYang/Projects/AI City Scout/README.md

 ## Executive Summary
 As natural disasters become more frequent and social misinformation spreads faster than emergency response systems can react, cities are left vulnerable.

-_AI City Scout_ is a real-time, AI-powered disaster intelligence dashboard designed to predict disasters, flag fake social media posts, and generate actionable emergency plans — all within seconds.
+**_AI City Scout_ is a real-time, AI-powered disaster intelligence dashboard designed to predict disasters, flag fake social media posts, and generate actionable emergency plans — all within seconds.**

-This project was awarded First Prize (Innovator's Summit Award) at the 2025 Aggie Hackathon for innovation, intelligence modeling and impact potential.
+This project was awarded **First Prize (Innovator's Summit Award)** at the 2025 Aggie Hackathon for innovation, intelligence modeling and impact potential.

 ## Business Problem
 In crisis situations like floods or earthquakes, city leaders face overwhelming volumes of noisy data and misinformation.
 Key questions we address:
-> What type of disaster is unfolding right now, and where?
+> - What type of disaster is unfolding right now, and where?
-> Is social media reporting false information?
+> - Is social media reporting false information?
-> How severe are the consequences?
+> - How severe are the consequences?
-> What immediate actions should the city take?
+> - What immediate actions should the city take?

+## System Overview
+AI City Scout contains **three insteractive modules:**
+1. **Future Predictions**
+Uses real-time sensor + weather data to detect and predict disasters; Assesses hospital overload risk and severity; Generates AI-intergrated strategic plan

+2. **Social Media Detector**
+Verifies tweet claiming a disaster by cross-checking sensor data near the time and location of the tweet

+3. **Past Disasters Explorer**
+Interactive map showing historical disasters (2010-2015), allowing users to understand patterns and cascading risks

-## Data & Methodology
+## Data Preprocessing
 Dataset:
 - 50,000+ rows across sensors, weather, social media, infrastructure maps